Ledo Road: Current status

+Currently Stillwell Road runs for 1840 km connecting Dibrugarh in Assam, India with Kunming in Yunnan, China running through Myanmar.
 As of 2022, the road from Ledo to Nampong in India was a paved road, with the road going further to Pangsau Pass on India-Myanmar having restricted civilian access.
-From Pangsau to Tanai was a mud track, from Tanai to Myitkyina was a wide compacted-earth road maintained by a commercial plantation company, road section from Myitkyina to China border was reconstructed by a Chinese company, from China border to Kunmin is a 6 lane highway.
+From Pangsau to Tanai was a mud track, from Tanai to Myitkyina was a wide compacted-earth road maintained by a commercial plantation company, the road section from Myitkyina to China border was reconstructed by a Chinese company, from China border to Kunmin is a 6 lane highway.

-Since the beginning of 21st century, the Burmese government focused on the reconstruction of the Ledo Road as an alternative to the existing Lashio-Kunming Burma Road.
+Since the beginning of the 21st century, the Burmese government focused on the reconstruction of the Ledo Road as an alternative to the existing Lashio-Kunming Burma Road.
 The Chinese government completed construction of the Myitkyina-Kambaiti section in 2007.
 Rangoon-based Yuzana Company constructed the section between Myitkyina and Tanai (Danai) which was already operational in 2011 as the company owns thousands of acres of land there for its multiple crop plantation including sugarcane and cassava.
-India's Government, however, fears that the road may be useful to militants in North East India who have hideouts in Myanmar.
+India's government, however, fears that the road may be useful to militants in North East India who have hideouts in Myanmar.

-In 2010 the BBC described the road: "Much of the road has been swallowed up by jungle.
+In 2010 the BBC described the road as such: "Much of the road has been swallowed up by jungle.
 It is barely passable on foot and is considered too dangerous to use by many because of the presence of Burmese and Indian ethnic insurgents in the area....At present the road from Myitkyina to the Chinese border – along with the brief Indian section – is usable."